 The Cline Library offers a number of spaces that help the NAU community learn, design, create, and share their academic and personal projects.
 The MakerLab provides tools, equipment, and services for the creation of microelectronics, 3D models, and other projects.
 The Studios includes a computing lab with advanced software, as well as seven creation studios that support photography, graphic design, audio and video production, laser cutting, and extended reality experiences.
 Need help?
 View our training guide.

 Rules & Regulations Accordion Closed

 All library equipment – including 3D printers, recording tools, virtual reality headsets, and other items – may only be used for lawful purposes.
 No one is permitted to create material or engage in conduct that is:

 - Prohibited by local, state, or federal law.

 - Prohibited by Arizona Board of Regents (ABOR) or NAU policy including, but not limited to:

 - NAU Weapons Policy.
-You may request an exception to the NAU Weapons Policy.
 Library staff will not print objects that are considered weapons, or simulated weapons, without an approved exception.
 If you have an approved exception, please contact the library at 928-523-6820 to arrange to have your item printed.

 - Network Acceptable Use Policy